liyao0123/SoftwareEngineering2021Desk3/README.md

 More details ->  [UX design document](Documentation/UXDesign.md).

 ## Sprints & Project Management - 15

-- Group working methods used (for instance did your team choose a particular style of agile? what communication channels did you use?)
-- Discussion of team roles (specialisation is ok!).
-A summary of individual contributions (note: this is for reference, your team will all receive the same grade!).
-- Documentation of your sprints, including both high level overview, timeline, and selected highlights that were critical points in the project (remember to show the users stories implemented in each sprint).
-We expect a summary of meeting logs (including for instance apologies for absence etc)
+- The group working methods we used: Jira and Teams
+- Summary of individual contributions
+- Documentation of sprints
+- Our meeting logs
-- Team use of Git, how your team used continuous integration / continuous deployment.
-Streamlining of workflow throughout.
+- Team use of Git?

 More details -> [sprints and project management document](Documentation/Sprints&ProjectManagement.md).